 Catherine's works have been played throughout the United States, Europe and Australia, as well as in Canada, Mexico and Brazil.
 Her music has enjoyed performances by many prominent soloists (such as Trish O'Brien, Paul Dean, Peter Luff, Brent Miller, Adam Unsworth, Griffin Campbell, Ronald Caravan and Emma Di Marco), chamber ensembles (such as HD Duo, Horn Hounds, Barega Saxophone Quartet, Collusion, Western Brass Quintet, Atlantic Brass Quintet, Best of Brass, U.S. Army Field Band Horns and Queensland Symphony Orchestra Horns) and large ensembles (such as The Australian Voices, University of Georgia Hodgson Singers, Cornell University Wind Ensemble and Wind Symphony, Queensland Conservatorium Wind Orchestra, University of Georgia Hodgson Wind Ensemble, and Orchestra of the National Radio of Ukraine).

-Catherine's pieces have been played at several international
+Catherine's pieces have been played at many international events,

-events, including three International Horn Symposiums and World
+including four International Horn Symposiums and two World

-Saxophone Congress.
+Saxophone Congresses.
 In recent years, she was the winner of the

 International Horn Society Composition Contest (virtuoso